 Enter your phone number to have Creekside Pet Care Center's address and phone number sent to your phone.

-Dental disease is one of the most prevalent health problems among dogs and cats in America.
-In fact, the American Veterinary Dental Society estimates that four out of five pets over the age of three suffer from some type of oral affliction, like periodontal disease.
-If left untreated, dental disease can even cause a host of other serious health issues and lead to organ failure.
-Since our pets cannot tell us when something is wrong with their health, it is important for you to know the warning signs.
-Some of the major signs and symptoms that could point to dental disease include:
+Dental disease is one of the most common health issues among dogs and cats in the United States.
+The American Veterinary Dental Society estimates that four out of five pets over the age of three are suffering from some type of dental issue, like periodontal disease.
+If left untreated, dental diseases cause other health issues and complications, such as pain, tooth loss and organ damage.
+Because our pets can’t tell us when something is wrong, it’s important for pet parents to know the warning signs of dental disease.
+Some of the major symptoms of dental disease include:

 If it’s been a while since your pet had a dental checkup and cleaning, now is the perfect time to schedule an appointment with us.Book Appointment >